linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 Netting only applies to transfers within a group of companies.
 Matching can be used for both intra-group transactions and those involving third parties.
 The company matches the inflows and outflows in different currencies caused by trade, etc., so that it is only necessary to deal on the FX markets for the unmatched portion of the total transactions.
 CLS settlement enables matching between members.

-So if, say, the Canadian importer is not a group company and the UK firm also imported a raw material from another Canadian company to the value of C $1.4 million it is necessary only to hedge the balance of C$ 200,000 (see Exhibit 12.16).
+So if, say, the Canadian importer is not a group company and the UK firm also imported a raw material from another Canadian company to the value of C \$1.4 million it is necessary only to hedge the balance of C\$ 200,000 (see Exhibit 12.16).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/2fde9b36-2cff-4924-bde9-385c6eb1f001/368aa8d07181735fa49119e11f103b1d526059f76979ce810eb6869e7d429eb2.jpg)
 Exhibit 12.16 Matching